Terkwood/chat-move/README.md

 # Multiplayer Chat/Move PoC

-The goal is to provide a multiplayer
+These applications constitute a prototype for a multiplayer, 2D world with chat.
+We use a client/server approach, such that the server could be hosted on a cloud provider and run in headless mode.

-2D world with chat.
-Each player must have the ability to move around.
+Each player has the ability to move around, in addition to being able to chat.

 ## Source Projects